Dirk Kuyt: 2007–08 season

 Kuyt scored his first goals of the 2007–08 season in Liverpool's 4–0 Champions League qualifying victory over Toulouse on 28 August 2007.
 He scored two penalties against Everton in the Merseyside derby to give Liverpool a 2–1 win.
-His third and final league goal of the season came in a 3–0 away win over Newcastle in November 2007; Kuyt would not score another league goal until October 2008.
-In all competitions, he failed to score in 13 matches for Liverpool before netting against Barnsley in the fifth round of the FA Cup.
+His third and final league goal of the season came in a 3–0 away win over Newcastle United on 24 November 2007; Kuyt would not score another league goal until 5 October 2008.
+In all competitions, he failed to score in 13 matches for Liverpool before netting against Barnsley in the fifth round of the FA Cup on 16 February 2008.

-On 19 February 2008, Kuyt scored the first goal in the first leg of the round of 16 of the Champions League against favourites Internazionale in a 2–0 win.
+On 19 February 2008, Kuyt scored the first goal in the first-leg of the Round of 16 in the UEFA Champions League against favourites Inter Milan in a 2–0 win.

-Starting in early 2008, Kuyt began to be employed as a right winger and set up two of Fernando Torres' goals against West Ham in March.
+Starting in early 2008, Kuyt began to be employed as a right-winger and set up two of Fernando Torres' goals against West Ham United on 5 March 2008.
 He adapted to this new role and soon regained his overall form, playing himself into the starting XI again after putting on various vital team performances.
 On 2 April 2008, Kuyt scored an equalising goal against Arsenal at Emirates Stadium.

-On 22 April 2008, in the first leg of the Champions League all-English semi-final against Chelsea at Anfield, Kuyt scored the opening goal just before half time.
+On 22 April 2008, in the first-leg of the Champions League all-English semi-final against Chelsea at Anfield, Kuyt scored the opening goal just before half-time.

 2008–09 season

 Kuyt scored a late extra time goal against Standard Liège in the 2008–09 Champions League qualifying match to put Liverpool through to the group stages of the competition.
 In his next game, a 2–1 win in the Premier League against Manchester United, he assisted fellow countryman Ryan Babel's winning goal.

-Kuyt's goals at vital moments in important games, such as the last minute strike against Standard Liège, an injury time winner against Manchester City on 5 October 2008 and twice in Liverpool's 3–2 comeback win over Wigan Athletic on 18 October 2008, led to his reputation as a "Big Game Player".
+Kuyt's goals at vital moments in important games, such as the last minute strike against Standard Liège, an injury-time winner against Manchester City on 5 October 2008 and twice in Liverpool's 3–2 comeback win over Wigan Athletic on 18 October 2008, led to his reputation as a "Big Game Player".